Asset Protection for Business Owners

 By using well-thought-out asset protection strategies, business owners in Alabama may protect their assets from loss.
 What type of loss might a business owner face?
 Both business and personal assets may be vulnerable to seizure due to lawsuits, creditors, or bankruptcies.

 Some business entities in Alabama offer greater protection than others.
 Limited liability companies and corporations offer great risk management benefits, but have their pitfalls also.
 We know how to use the law to your advantage in selecting the right business entity and greatest protection of your assets.

 You’ve worked hard to build your business and your wealth.
 Talk to us today about protecting them.

 Protection Against Lawsuits

 One way to safeguard your assets is to give them, or title them, to a family member.
-However, in doing so, you put your assets at risk to their creditors including lawsuits, bankruptcy divorce.
-Transferring assets to an irrevocable trust is usually a much better way to protect assets against judgments obtained from a lawsuit.
+However, in doing so, you put your assets at risk to their creditors including lawsuits, bankruptcy and divorce.
+Transferring assets to an irrevocable trust is usually a much better way strategy against judgments obtained from a lawsuit.
 There are pros and cons to any asset protection strategy.
 We offer our clients the best strategies based on their circumstances.

 Cayman Accounts – Offshore asset protection trusts.